rich-p-rich/english-tutor-django-p4/README.md

 ![Sky picture](read-me_images/sign-in-modal.PNG)

 ## Registration page
+My registration page changed fairly late on before project submission.
+I originally wanted to include a custom registration page that allowed a toggle password function plus more customised validation messages.
+However, I struggled to get this working correctly and decided to leave this for a later iteration as none of this fuctionality would qualify under 'must' or 'should' have, based on the MoSCoW guideline (see more on MoSCow below)

-You can register with this site with an absolute minimum of information.
+However, you can register with this site with an absolute minimum of information.
 The benefits of this approach are:
 - it is easy for the user, which means it will convert a greater percentage of 'hit-and-run' visitors into actual site users
 - in a post-mvp world, I will enable a 'user account' section where users can add personal details, such as names, if they wish
 - security: the less information a website holds the better.
 Hacking and / data leaks (intentional or not) are an ever-present risk, so I prefer websites which ask for less personal and sensitive information over those which request more than the bare minimum.

-- I implemented the 'view password' functionality here because it is a feature that I personally like, particularly at registration where typos can slow things down, so I was happy to implement it here.
+Here is how I implemented the 'view password' functionality before removing it for the final MVP:

 *Catching a typo with toggle password:*